Writing a Data Engineer resume?

 You’re probably underestimating the importance of your Data Engineer Resume Header

-Let’s pretend that you are a big data engineer at Apple, and imagine your resume header looks something like this:
+Let’s pretend that you are a Data engineer at Apple, and imagine your resume header looks something like this:

 While this may seem good, there are many important details missing.